MikhailEpatko/ToDo-app/README.md

 ### Todo Application

-Pet-project for learning ReactJS.
+Application for learning ReactJS.
 Done.

 To start the application: